kennytilton/MatrixJS/js/matrixjs/readme.md

 Sailboat designers say one boat can have at most two of the three virtues of speed, comfort, and low cost.

-MatrixJS aspires to all three: run-time efficiency, expressive power, and development simplicity.
+MatrixJS aspires to all three of run-time efficiency, expressive power, and development simplicity.
 The secret?
 A custom dataflow engine we have re-christened "matrix" after finding out what that word really means.
 (Forget the movie.)

 The source here consists of (a) the official version of MatrixJS and (b) an implementation of the TodoMVC challenge.
 TodoMVC is a do-list web app [specified here](https://github.com/tastejs/todomvc/blob/master/app-spec.md) by the good folks at [TodoMVC](http://todomvc.com).
-We are only functionally conformant on a couple of browsers.
+We are functionally conformant but only on a couple of browsers until we make friends with Babel.

 ### So what does matrix *really* mean?
 We like this definition:
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-In the movie, the matrix harnessed humans to suck energy from them.
+In the movie, the matrix harnessed humans to suck their energy out of them.
 In English, a matrix provides the conditions for new things to come to life.

 ### Matrix internals
 [This section is a bit technical.
 Feel free to skip it and come back as soon as you regret doing so.]

-The "matrix" driving MatrixJS is just another dataflow/reactive/databinding library.
+The "matrix" driving MatrixJS is just another dataflow aka reactive aka databinding library.
 Let's take a look from thirty thousand feet.

-A run-time matrix is a simple tree of parent and children objects where children have just one parent and have a link to that parent, so the entire matrix can be navigated starting from any object.
+The matrix library lets us build a simple tree of parent and children objects where children have just one parent and have a link to that parent, so the entire matrix can be navigated starting from any object.
 It is all connected, as Buddha said, and physicists have proven that a billiards shot can be affected by a quantum event in a different galaxy.

 Properties of objects might have fixed values or be mediated by so-called "cells" supplied to an object constructor.
 That means different objects of the same class can be mediated by different cells (nicely amping object re-use).